wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 }
 ```

-Next we will return just `a + b` and get rid of the total variable.
+Modify the code to return `a + b` and get rid of the total variable. 👇

 ```js
 const add = (a, b = 3) => {